SERVE NEW MEXICO

-Conducting investigations as a New Mexico State Police officer covers a wide range of activities, including working to identify, arrest, prosecute, and convict offenders in New Mexico.
+Conducting investigations as a New Mexico State Police agent covers a wide range of activities, including working to identify, arrest, prosecute, and convict offenders in New Mexico.
 NMSP also assists municipal, county, state, and federal agencies with their investigations of major criminal offenses in New Mexico.
 They investigate violent crimes, including homicide, criminal sexual penetration of adults and children, robbery, aggravated assault and/or battery, and narcotics.
 As part of these investigations, they also conduct forensic examinations of computers, cell phones, and other digital devices used in the commission of a crime.

 The K-9 team works one on one with specially trained dogs to help investigate crimes, especially with drug-sniffing dogs in narcotics investigations.
 The first narcotic-detecting canines started working with New Mexico State Police in the 1970’s.
 The K-9 Team is a unique and effective tool in the war on illegal drugs, and these specially trained drug-sniffing dog units have been involved in some of the largest narcotic seizures in the history of the state.